tc39/proposal-canonical-tz/README.md

 ### 5. Defer Link-traversing canonicalization

-This normative change would defer Link traversal to enable a Link identifier to be stored in internal slots of `ZonedDateTime`, `TimeZone`, and perhaps `DateTimeFormat`, so that it can be returned back to the user.
+This normative change would defer Link traversal to enable a Link identifier to be stored in internal slots of `ZonedDateTime`, `TimeZone`, and  `Intl.DateTimeFormat`, so that it can be returned back to the user.

 The justification for this change is that canonicalization itself is problematic because it always makes at least some people unhappy: developers of existing code are annoyed when their code behaves differently, while other developers are annoyed if outdated identifiers are used.
 To sidestep both problems, this proposed change would make canonicalization mostly invisible to Temporal users, except one place: time zone identifiers returned from `Temporal.Now`.

-A tradeoff of this change is that comparing the string representation of `TimeZone` objects (or their `id` properties) would no longer be a reliable way to test for equality.
+A tradeoff of this change is that comparing the string representation of `TimeZone` objects (or their `id` properties, or the time zone slot of `Temporal.ZonedDateTime`) would no longer be a reliable way to test for equality.
 Therefore, (6) below proposes a new `TimeZone.prototype.equals` API.

 This change requires the following normative edits:

-- a) Change `GetCanonicalTimeZoneIdentifier` to `GetAvailableTimeZoneIdentifier` in places where user input identifiers are stored.
+- a) Change `GetAvailableTimeZoneIdentifier(id).[[PrimaryIdentifier]]` to `GetAvailableTimeZoneIdentifier(id).[[Identifier]]` in places where user input identifiers are parsed and/or stored.
-- b) Add `GetCanonicalTimeZoneIdentifier` calls before using identifiers for any other purpose than returning them back to ECMAScript code in `id`, `timeZoneId`, `toString`, and `toJSON`.
+- b) Call `GetAvailableTimeZoneIdentifier(id).[[PrimaryIdentifier]]` before using identifiers for purposes that require canonicalization, such as the `TimeZoneEquals` abstract operation.

-- c) Depending on what TG2 decides, maybe include `resolvedOptions().timeZone` to calls that are exempt from canonicalization.
-Or we could leave its existing canonicalized behavior for backwards compatibility.
+These changes are described in the spec text of this proposal.

-An early proof-of-concept PR of these changes is here: https://github.com/tc39/proposal-canonical-tz/pull/1
+An proof-of-concept PR of the polyfill changes required for this proposal (stacked on the Temporal polyfill) is here: https://github.com/tc39/proposal-canonical-tz/pull/1

 A few performance-related notes:

 - Storing user-input identifier strings is not necessary because identifiers are case-normalized by `GetCanonicalTimeZoneIdentifier` before storing.
   There are fewer than 600 identifiers, so built-in time zone identifiers could be stored as a 2-byte (or even 10-bit) indexes into a ~9KB array of ASCII strings.
-- This change WOULD NOT require storing both original and canonical IDs in each `TimeZone` and `ZonedDateTime` instance.
+- This proposal WOULD NOT require storing both original and canonical ID indexes in each `TimeZone`, `ZonedDateTime`, and `Intl.DateTimeFormat` instance.
-  Implementations could choose to do this for ease of implementation, but they can also save a few bytes per object by canonicalizing just-in-time via a 2.3KB map of each identifier's index to its corresponding Zone's identifier's index.
+  Implementations could choose to do this for ease of implementation, but they can also save 1-2 bytes per instance by canonicalizing just-in-time via a 2.3KB map of each identifier's index to its corresponding Zone's identifier's index.

 ### 6. Add `Temporal.TimeZone.prototype.equals`